BCODMO/bcodmo_frictionless/bcodmo_frictionless/duckdb_backend/PLAN.md

-  read-while-write hazard (reading a resource while writing its replacement) is solved by a dedicated write cursor (`Engine._wc`): reads stay on the main connection (relations + their `.query()` aliases are connection-bound), writes go on the cursor (shared catalog, independent result).
-Proven: streaming peak ≪ full-materialization peak (RSS-sampled) for egress, large join, and large sort;
+  read-while-write hazard (reading a resource while writing its replacement) is solved by a dedicated write cursor (`Engine._wc`): reads stay on the main connection (relations + their `.query()` aliases are connection-bound), writes go on the cursor (shared catalog, independent result). **Leaf UDF processors also STREAM** now: `Engine.udf_map` fetches input in chunks, runs `process_rows` as one lazy pass, and streams the 1:1 output (rownum carried via a deque) into a fresh table — closing the last hole, so EVERY supported pipeline (load → leaf UDFs → structural → dump) is never-OOM.
+Proven: streaming peak ≪ full-materialization peak (RSS-sampled) for egress, large join, large sort, and a large leaf UDF;
   lazy==eager at scale; completion under a `memory_limit` below the dataset.

 ### 3.3 The invariant, stated plainly